Hawmex/aut_algorithm_design_foundations_final_exam/README.md

 ## Question 1

-In this question, we implement the k-mean clustering algorithm from scratch.
+In this question, we implement the k-means clustering algorithm from scratch.

 ### Input